aaronbloomfield/pdr/tutorials/01-intro-unix/index.md

 If you are using macOS, you can open Emacs from the Dock or Spotlight if the above instructions do not work.

-You should now have Emacs loaded and running -- if not, then something is wrong.
-If you are using the VirtualBox image, it will look like the following.
-Other systems will look similar.
+You should now have Emacs loaded and running -- it should look something like the following.

 ![Emacs on open](emacs-on-open.png)